Lulz07/my-config-file/README.md

 need to manually copy the file content and paste them inside your `~/.zshrc`.
 I might provide a simple script that does this in the future, who knows.

-`zsh-shell-prompt` directory contains the current prompt I use for `Zsh`.
+`zsh-shell-prompt` folder contains the current prompt I use for `Zsh`.
 **Again, I'm not the author of this prompt too**.
 Here's the [original repository](https://github.com/r7l/agnoster-gentoo-zsh-theme).

-## Vimrc

-My `vimrc` file...
-Simple right? :)
-I might write my own colorscheme if I got time to do it.
+## My Vim Configuration File

+The `vim` folder contains my Vim configuration file.
+For now I only uploaded a simple `vimrc` file ready to use.
+I might upload a colorscheme file or even a far more complex `vimrc` file in the future.
+Who knows? :)

 ## Todo